Front and center this June 2020 is the fantastic array of Dragon Boat action, from the exciting races and parades at the Dragon Boat Festival held

 In the Cultural front, the Chinese Opera Festival is kicking off and will run through mid-August.
-If you were wanting to check out the gorgeous newly opened Xiqu Centre in the West Kowloon Cultural District, this is your chance as many stage performances will be held here including the festival's grand opening on June 13.
+If you were wanting to check out the gorgeous newly opened Xiqu Centre in the West Kowloon Cultural District, this is your chance as many stage performances will be held here including the festival's grand opening.

 June is a hot and humid month in Hong Kong, make sure to have sun protection and stay hydrated.